Set up disaster recovery of on-premises Hyper-V VMs in VMM clouds to Azure

 Install the agent on each Hyper-V host containing VMs that you want to replicate.

-In Installation Settings, accept the installation location and the cache location.
+Installation Settings.
+Accept the installation location and the cache location.
 The cache drive needs at least 5 GB of storage.
 We recommend a drive with 600 GB or more of free space.
 Then, select Install.

 Set up the target environment